-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

 Craig Robinson portrayed Daryl Philbin, the warehouse foreman who wants the suits out.
 Everyone has seen him in Hot Tub Time Machine and like many of his former cast members, on Brooklyn Nine-Nine.

-Paul Lieberstein played hapless HR director, Toby Flenderson.
+Paul Lieberstein played hapless HR director Toby Flenderson.
 His crush on Pam and harassment from Michael kept him on an emotional roller coaster.
-The multitalented actor also worked as a producer and writer for the show.
+The multi-talented actor also worked as a producer and writer for the show.
 He has been very active in these same roles in The Newsroom.

 Angela Kinsey played Angela Martin, the bossy know-it-all and love interest of Dwight.
 Kinsey has been in Hot In Cleveland and in the Hulu series The Hotwives of Las Vegas.